Camping in Sydney – 10 Campsites Near the City

 Booking: book on their website

-Cost: powered campsites are $150 for 3 nights.
-Unpowered sites Getting there: There are excellent transport connections to the city, probably the best of all the caravan parks in Sydney
+Cost: powered campsites are $68 a night.
+Unpowered sites Getting there: There are excellent public transport connections to the city, probably the best of all the caravan parks in Sydney.

 National Parks Camp Sites near Sydney